How to Get More Google Reviews: 15 Practical Strategies

 Strategy 6: Create Physical Review Cards

-Design a small card (business card size) with a QR code on one side and a brief message on the other: "Your feedback helps us improve.
+Design a small card with a QR code on one side and a brief message on the other: "Your feedback helps us improve.
 Scan to share your experience on Google."
 Hand these to customers at the end of their interaction.
-The physical card serves as a tangible reminder — many customers will scan it later that evening when they have a free moment.
-Print them affordably through services like Vistaprint or Canva Print.
-A batch of 500 cards costs less than $20 and can generate dozens of reviews.
+The physical card serves as a tangible reminder for customers who prefer to leave feedback later.

 Strategy 7: Respond to Every Single Review